elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-volume-on-freebsd-9-with-etcfstab-file.md

 	glabel: Not fully done.

-That looks good (since I didn&#8217;t have a label on the device), next label the disk:
+That looks good (since I didn't have a label on the device), next label the disk:

 	elatov@freebsd:~>sudo glabel label usb /dev/da0s1